Alien0525/Devfest-Hackathon-moodEvator/README.md

 ### FEATURES:

 - A person can sign up by entering username, password, profile picture, bio.
-Image addition from memory has been done using Cloudinary.
+Image addition from memory has been done using a multer and cloudinary.
 All the data is stored using mongoDB.
 - User can upload his/her story and share his/her feelings.
 Anyone can view these stories.
 People who have an account can comment.
 Comments can be edited and deleted.
 User can edit or delete his/her own story.
 Reader can visit Author's profile page from the post.
 The profile page contains username, bio, profile picuters, and list of all the stories posted by author.
 - Discover section is divided into four categories.
 Here we recommend visitor's movies, songs, TV Shows, books and a yoga app built using AR to motivate feeling suffering from depression.